ballerina-attic/messaging-with-jms-queues/README.md

-In this example WSO2 EI Message Broker has been used as the JMS broker.
+In this example Apache ActiveMQ has been used as the JMS broker.
 Ballerina JMS Connector is used to connect Ballerina and JMS Message Broker.
 With this JMS Connector, Ballerina can act as both JMS Message Consumer and JMS Message Producer.